Learning Regularization Functionals for Inverse Problems: A Comparative Study: Set-Up for Comparative Study

 \subsection{Baseline Methods}

-Additionally to the learned regularizers, we report the \gls{psnr} values for some common baselines.
+In addition to the learned regularizers, we report the \gls{psnr} values for some common baselines.
 We use the regularization parameter or the checkpoint with the lowest \gls{mse} on the validation set.